MicrosoftDocs/power-automate-docs/articles/minit/constants.md

 ---
 title: List of constants
-description: Get a list of constants in minit.
+description: Get a list of constants in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm